-A deck is like an addition to your house and entails lots of additional expenses and considerations.
+A deck is an addition to your house and entails lots of additional expenses and considerations.
 All of these expenses could also add value to your home and make it easier to sell, as well as more comfortable and enjoyable to use now.

-You will need to consult the local building inspector’s office to determine if a permit is required, and depending on the elevation, if you will need to consult a structural engineer.
+You will need to consult the local building inspector’s office to determine if a permit is required, and depending on the elevation, whether you will need to consult a structural engineer.
 Both of these costs will vary by region but prepare for a few hundred dollars in professional expenses for engineering and inspections for the project.

 Another consideration is whether your homeowner’s insurance will cover it automatically.
 How will building it affect your property taxes?
 How much excavation will it require?

 Excavation for each footing will depend on the area where you are building and how big you are planning to make it.
 Hot tubs, whirlpools, saunas, and pools will add tremendously to the weight, requiring additional support.